Osiris-Team/PayHook/README.md

 [PayPal Java-SDK](https://github.com/paypal/PayPal-Java-SDK).
 That's why PayHook exists.
 Its aim, is to provide an easy to use Java-API for validating webhook events.
+PayHook is based on the official, old [PayPal Java-SDK](https://github.com/paypal/PayPal-Java-SDK).
 ## Usage example
 This example uses spring(tomcat) to listen for POST requests.
 Nevertheless, this can be easily ported to your web application.